How To Overcome Social Anxiety Using These 5 Tips

 • Talking to strangers

-While these situations may not seem significant to some people, they can still cause anxiety and apprehension in people living with social phobia.
+Even making eye contact with a cashier at the grocery store can be a source of significant anxiety and apprehension for some people with this condition.
+While these situations may not seem significant to some people, they can still cause extreme fear for people living with social phobia.

 Getty/Halfpoint Images

-Mental health issues, such as social anxiety, can run in families.
+Mental health conditions, such as social anxiety, can run in families.
 However, researchers aren’t entirely sure whether this occurs due to genetics or learned behavior.
+The presence of social anxiety in several family members suggests that both inherited traits and shared life experiences might contribute to the disorder.

-The amygdala, a structure in the brain that is normally involved with controlling the fear response, is sometimes overactive in individuals with a social anxiety disorder.
-Patients with an overactive amygdala tend to experience a heightened fear response, often resulting in increased levels of anxiety during social situations.
+The amygdala, a structure in the brain that is typically involved with controlling the fear response, is sometimes overactive in individuals with a social anxiety disorder.
+Individuals with an overactive amygdala tend to experience a heightened fear response, often resulting in increased levels of anxiety during social situations.

-Parents who display anxieties and phobias toward specific social situations may pass these tendencies on to their children.
+Parents with anxieties and phobias toward specific social situations may unintentionally pass these behaviors and fears to their children.
 Children of overprotective or over-controlling parents may also develop social anxiety.

 Social anxiety can present itself through emotional, behavioral, and physical symptoms.
 Common symptoms of a social anxiety disorder often include the following: